jason-glassbrook/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

--   [ ] What is the purpose of using _sessions_?
+-   [x] What is the purpose of using _sessions_?

+    > Sessions allow the server to keep track of and associate information with the server's users, even when those user's aren't authenticated.
+The information could include things like user IDs, usernames, authorizations, settings, etc.

--   [ ] What does bcrypt do to help us store passwords in a secure manner.
+-   [x] What does `bcrypt` do to help us store passwords in a secure manner.

+    > `bcrypt` passes a password through a hashing function to produce a hashed and salted password (hash).
+This new version of the password _cannot_ be retrieved, so it is _secure_. `bcrypt` allows comparison of a password (candidate password) by using the same hashing function to produce a hashed and salted version of the candidate password (candidate hash), and then the original hash and candidate hash are compared.
+If these hashes match, then the passwords match.

--   [ ] What does bcrypt do to slow down attackers?
+-   [x] What does `bcrypt` do to slow down attackers?

+    > `bcrypt` adds a "timing" (`cost`) component to the hashing process, where passwords are recursively hashed 2<sup>`cost`</sup> times.
+The larger the `cost`, the more time it takes per comparison.
+This slows down potential attackers.

--   [ ] What are the three parts of the JSON Web Token?
+-   [x] What are the three parts of the JSON Web Token?

+    > A _JWT_ is composed of a _header_, a _payload_, and a _signature_.

 ## Minimum Viable Product